-The Penn Manor IT Team strongly values open source software and values.
+The Penn Manor IT and IS Team strongly values open source software and principles.
 For nearly 20 years, the team successfully implemented high-quality, low-cost, open source alternatives to proprietary applications and services.
-But open source represents more than zero cost; open source principles promote technological freedom of choice and a community spirit of learning.
+Open source represents more than zero cost; open source principles promote technological freedom of choice and a community spirit of learning.

-Moodle, first installed in 2004, is a high-quality open LMS alternative to Blackboard, Edmodo, and Schoology.
+Moodle, first installed in 2004, is an excellent open LMS.
 Since 2010, Penn Manor school libraries have relied on Koha, a free, community-driven collection management system.
-Open source software programs such as Apache, Nagios, Nextcloud, Puppet, and WordPress are essential to district enterprise infrastructure.
-The PM Tech Team maintains a list of great open source software for education.
+Open source software programs such as Apache, Puppet, and WordPress are essential to district infrastructure.
+Check out our list of great open source software for education.

-Penn Manor School District support’s Pennsylvania’s largest classroom Linux laptop program.
-As of 2018, more than 4000 student laptops run Linux and open source software.
-The district’s 1:1 laptop learning program launched in January 2014 when 1700 Penn Manor High School students received school laptops running open source software exclusively.
-The open source 1:1 program expanded to middle school students in August 2015 and was extended to students in grades 5 and 6 during 2018.
+Penn Manor School District has maintained a large base of student laptops running Linux.
+In January 2014 all Penn Manor High School students received laptops running open source software exclusively.
+The program expanded to middle school students in August 2015 and was extended to students in grades 5 and 6 during 2018.

 Canonical, the company behind Ubuntu, featured our high school program.
 Red Hat featured our open source programs and student help desk in a wonderful documentary.
 In 2016, Penn Manor received an Award of Distinction from District Administration Magazine.